steqeq/0000/docs/conceptual/ai-pytorch-inception.md

 Convolution Neural Networks are forms of artificial neural networks commonly used for image processing.
 One of the core layers of such a network is the convolutional layer, which convolves the input with a weight tensor and passes the result to the next layer.
 Inception v3[^inception_arch] is an architectural development over the ImageNet competition-winning entry, AlexNet, using more profound and broader networks while attempting to meet computational and memory budgets.

 The implementation uses PyTorch as a framework.
-This case study utilizes `[torchvision](https://pytorch.org/vision/stable/index.html)`, a repository of popular datasets and model architectures, for obtaining the model. `torchvision` also provides pre-trained weights as a starting point to develop new models or fine-tune the model for a new task.
+This case study utilizes [torchvision](https://pytorch.org/vision/stable/index.html), a repository of popular datasets and model architectures, for obtaining the model.
+Torchvision also provides pre-trained weights as a starting point to develop new models or fine-tune the model for a new task.

 #### Evaluating a pre-trained model

 The Inception v3 model introduces a simple image classification task with the pre-trained model.
-This does not involve training but utilizes an already pre-trained model from `torchvision`.
+This does not involve training but utilizes an already pre-trained model from torchvision.

 This example is adapted from the PyTorch research hub page on [Inception v3](https://pytorch.org/vision/master/models/inception.html).